Substra/substra-tools/docs/api.md

 __How to test locally an opener script__

-An opener can be imported and used in python code as would any other class.
+An opener can be imported and used in python scripts as would any other class.

 For example, assuming that you have a local file named `opener.py` that contains an `Opener` named  `MyOpener`: